 Vitamin D deficiency has turned into a rather concerning health issue around the globe, touching at least 40-50% of general population.
-The old and stereotyped view with regard to the problem is that, the current hypovitaminosis D results from inadequate vitamin D in human diet and lack of enough sunlight exposure as well.
-And more amusing that a vast majority of epidemic human health problems today, are, somehow, regarded to be directly due to this particular nutrient deficiency.
-Our major aim in this brief overview which will be followed by an opinion, is to cast a faint beam of light onto a narrow road towards a more sensible understanding of this utterly bizarre, poorly explained human health dilemma.
-We would like to give the impression that the current vitamin D deficiency state is not merely a simple dietary inadequacy, but an immediate outcome of metabolic syndrome and its closely related attendant, the non-alcoholic fatty liver disease (NAFLD).
-We, for the first time would, reasonably like to put forward the idea of vitamin D malabsorption and impaired 25 hydroxylation of vitamin D precursors as the major operating process for routinely observed low serum 25- hydroxy vitamin D levels and open a wide field of research in front of dedicated, loval scientists.
+The old and stereotyped view with regard to the problem is that, the current hypovitaminosis D results from inadequate vitamin D in human diet and lack of enough sunlight exposure.
+And even more amusing is that the vast majority of recent epidemic human health problems are being somehow regarded as the direct outcome of this particular micronutrient deficiency.
+Our major aim in this brief overview, which will be followed by an opinion, is to cast a faint beam of light onto a narrow road towards a more sensible understanding of this utterly bizarre and poorly explained human health dilemma.
+We would like to raise the impression that the current vitamin D deficiency state is not merely a simple dietary inadequacy, but an immediate outcome of metabolic syndrome and its closely related medical entity, the non-alcoholic fatty liver disease (NAFLD).
+We would like to put forward the idea of vitamin D malabsorption and impaired 25-hydroxylation of vitamin D precursors in subjects affected by NAFLD, and to open a wide field of research in front of dedicated and loyal scientists.